The crucial value of Nordic Slow Design for Children’s Media

 Professor Natalia I. Kucirkova

-Children’s programming such as Hakkebakke skogen is a good example of how these values translate to the screen.
+Children’s programming such as Hakkebakke skogen ( a fairy tale forest written by Torbjørn Egner) is a good example of how these values translate to the screen.
 The narrative is deep and slow.
 Images unfold gently and characters have layers, emotions.
 The philosophy is simple: attention grows in calm environments.

 What could this mean for children’s media developers?